StevenBlack/hosts/readme_template.md

 ## Generate your own unified hosts file

-To run unit tests, in the top level directory, just run:

-    python testUpdateHostsFile.py

 **Note** if you are using Python 3, please install the dependencies with:

     pip3 install --user -r requirements.txt